richorama/AzureRunMe/README.md

 This code is now being used for real, on several commercial projects!

-See http://www.two10degrees.com or contact info@aws.net if you'd like to hire us or would like to purchase a formal support contract.
+See http://www.two10degrees.com if you'd like to hire us or would like to purchase a formal support contract.
+We're also on the look out for Window Azure Developers and Architects.

 Rob Blackwell

-October 2011
+April 2012